 Click Save to save any changes and begin the transcoding process.

-When the Advanced Upload account setting is enabled, the video properties panel will also display Select buttons allowing poster and thumbnail images to be uploaded along with the video.
+When the Upload Additional Assets account setting is enabled, the video properties panel will also display Select buttons allowing poster and thumbnail images to be uploaded along with the video.
 Click Select to choose poster and thumbnail images and then click Process to begin the transcode.